Join me to this spectacular place known for its breathtaking landscapes and remote, long forgotten atmosphere and Viking culture.

 With multiple photo trips to the Faroe Islands, I have come to know the place and how to capture it’s essence.
 It’s one of my favourite photography locations in the world!

-April is the transitional season between winter and summer.
+September is the transitional season between summer & winter.
 The tops of the mountains will be snow-capped and the grass in the lower parts deep yellow.
 The weather is rough at this time of the year, but the atmosphere and mood are unmatched.
 Traditional, grass roof villages, churches, wind swept islands and towering sea cliffs are a few of the unique landmarks of the Faroes.

 We will spend 8 days exploring and photographing the country by car and boat and on foot.